MoonlightOwl/LittleTanks/README.md

 Written on holidays, at my spare time, in Java + Swing, just for fun.

-All that I had in my notebook was only Java 6, TextMate for editing and Terminal for compiling.
+All that I had in my notebook was only Java 6, text editor and Terminal for compiling.
 Therefore, source codes are a bit.. frightening.
 But I promise to improve it. =)

 ![Little Tanks Screenshot]